-For application to grade 9 (fall admission), in- house and out of school suspensions from grade 7 and terms 1 and 2 of grade 8 are required from the local school guidance counselor.
+For application to grade 9 (fall admission), in-house and out of school suspensions from grade 7 and terms 1 and 2 of grade 8 are required from the local school counselor.

-For application to grades 10 & 11 (fall admission), in-house and out of school suspensions from the previous two school years are required from the local school guidance counselor.
+For application to grades 10 & 11 (fall admission), in-house and out of school suspensions from the previous two school years are required from the local school counselor.

-For application to grades 9, 10, 11 & 12 (fall admissions), a recommendation from the local school guidance counselor is required.
+For application to grades 9, 10, 11 & 12 (fall admissions), a recommendation from the local school counselor is required.

 - 3. If incomplete applications are received, the following procedures will be followed: - a.
-The Greater Lowell Technical High School Admissions or Guidance Department will notify the local School Guidance Counselor responsible for submitting the application that the application is incomplete and will request completion. - b.
-The applicant's parent(s)/guardian(s) will be notified by the Greater Lowell Technical High School Department in the event that the problem is not resolved by the local school Guidance Counselor. - c.
-If after notifying the local school Guidance Counselor and parent(s)/guardian(s), the application remains incomplete for twenty calendar days, the application will be voided.
+The Greater Lowell Technical High School Admissions Department will notify the local School Counselor responsible for submitting the application that the application is incomplete and will request completion. - b.
+The applicant's parent(s)/guardian(s) will be notified by the Greater Lowell Technical High School Department in the event that the problem is not resolved by the local School Counselor. - c.
+If after notifying the local School Counselor and parent(s)/guardian(s), the application remains incomplete for twenty calendar days, the application will be voided.